Psychology Major

 Major Requirements in Detail

-The program in Psychology at Barnard emphasizes research, and PSYC BC1001 Introduction to Psychology is designed to prepare the student for this orientation in middle and upper level courses.
-When appropriate, approval for an equivalent introductory course taken at another school can be granted by the Departmental Representative.
 A student who receives a score of a 4 or a 5 on the Advanced Placement (AP) exam in Psychology, or a score of a 5 or a 6 on the International Baccalaureate (IB) exam in Psychology may be exempt from PSYC BC1001, and also receive college credit (three points) toward graduation; however, another PSYC lecture or seminar course must be taken in its place.

 A student must take a minimum of three Core PSYC lecture courses; at least one from Group 1 and one from Group 2.